EKARI uses a system of financial accountability in Africa and the U.S. that ensures high-levels of transparency.

 EKARI’s U.S. Board of Directors reviews a monthly finance report and balance sheet.
 Funds are wired from our U.S. bank account to our Malawi bank account quarterly.

 Financial Accountability in Africa (Malawi)

-To guarantee financial accountability (that 100% of funds are accounted for and spent accordingly) our Malawi team handles all program payments; cash is NOT given directly to our beneficiaries, with the exception of transport and food allowances.
+To guarantee financial accountability (that 100% of funds are accounted for and spent accordingly) our Malawi team handles all program payments; cash is NOT given directly to our beneficiaries, with the exception of transport funds.

 Although often thought of negatively, overhead is invaluable to the success and sustainability of a nonprofit organization.
 Without people to develop and run programs, the programs would not exist.
 While it is important to understand an organization’s overhead rate, it is equally if not more important to understand an organization’s effectiveness rate and how the two go hand in hand.

 Learn more about our Effectiveness Rate